World Suicide Prevention Day

 -

-Transportation & Traffic Management will have volunteers at the following bus stops passing out swag:
+Transportation & Traffic Management will have digital messages running on the campus CABS buses on this day, communicating the message of hope and healing.
+They will also have volunteers at the following bus stops passing out swag:

 - Ohio Union (northbound side)